 Flaxseeds (also called linseeds) are a rich source of micronutrients, dietary fiber, manganese, vitamin B1, and the essential fatty acid alpha-linolenic acid, also known as ALA or omega-3.

-The seeds come from flax, one of the the oldest fiber crops in the world - known to have been cultivated in ancient Egypt and China.
+The seeds come from flax, one of the oldest fiber crops in the world - known to have been cultivated in ancient Egypt and China.

 King Charlemagne of the 8th century believed so strongly in the health benefits of flaxseed that he demanded his loyal subjects eat the seeds and passed laws to make sure of it.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It contains a nutritional profile on flaxseed, numerous health benefits associated with its consumption, as well as side effects.

-To reap the most benefits from flaxseeds, they should be bought in ground form or ground before consumption, as whole flaxseeds can sometimes pass through the digestive tract undigested.
+To reap the most benefits from flaxseeds, they should be bought in ground form or ground before consumption as whole flaxseeds can sometimes pass through the digestive tract undigested.